-From the moment your child signed his or her enlistment contract and took the oath, you've known departure day would come.
+From the moment your child signed their enlistment contract and took the oath, you've known departure day would come.
 As it draws closer, memories of skinned knees and milk mustaches play through your mind, making you wonder where the years went.
 As your anxiety increases, so does your list of questions.
 Desperate for answers, you turn your child's impending departure into a mystery-solving quest.

 Take heart, you're not alone.
 Experiencing a host of emotions during this time is common.
-Immense pride, anxiety, and fear of the unknown are universal feelings mothers and fathers of servicemembers experience.
+Immense pride, anxiety, and fear of the unknown are universal feelings parents of servicemembers experience.
 Understanding what to expect when your child leaves for boot camp will, hopefully, alleviate some of your fear and soothe your anxiety.

 One of the first questions to cross a parent's mind is, "Will I be able to talk to my child during basic training?"
 The decision regarding communication is entirely up to the drill instructors or training instructors.
-In most cases, hearing from your son or daughter at least once is fairly standard.
+In most cases, hearing from your child at least once is fairly standard.
 For added peace of mind, have your child pack a phone card.

-Don't be surprised if you detect mood changes in your son or daughter when he or she writes or calls.
+Don't be surprised if you detect mood changes in your child when they write or call.
 For example, your once upbeat, happy-go-lucky kid may sound sad, stressed, or more subdued than normal.

 Bouts of homesickness are common among service members going through basic training, especially if this is the first time they've been away from home.